jllcalorio/data-analysis-in-python-for-complete-beginners/content/wrap_up.md

 **Questions?
 Need help?** Don't hesitate to reach out:
 - Workshop instructor email: jllcalorio@gmail.com
-- Follow-up Q&A session: August 25-29, 2025
+- Follow-up Q&A session: November 3-8, 2025, and really, I'm just at the 8th Floor, College of Medicine Bldg.
 " %}

-Thank you for your enthusiasm, your questions, your willingness to try new things, and for making this workshop engaging and rewarding for everyone involved.
+**Thank you for your enthusiasm, your questions, your willingness to try new things, and for making this workshop engaging and rewarding for everyone involved.**

-Now go forth and code!
-Your Python adventure starts now. 🐍✨
+**Now go forth and code!
+Your Python adventure starts now. 🐍✨**

 ---
-{% capture text %}One last thing:
+{% capture text %}
 *"The best time to plant a tree was 20 years ago.
 The second best time is now."* - Chinese Proverb

 Your Python tree has been planted today.
 With consistent care and attention, it will grow into something amazing.
 {% endcapture %}
-{% include card.html text=text header="Setup Overview" %}
+{% include card.html text=text header="One last thing" %}